Posted on December 4, 2018

 According to BuildForce Canada, more than one-quarter of a million construction workers in Canada are expected to retire this decade.
 To fill the void, a continued focus is being made to attract and recruit young people to the construction trades in Canada.

 Events and skills competitions have been instrumental in generating awareness and opportunities for students in elementary through post-secondary schools to explore and develop skills for careers in the construction trades in Canada.
-With support and a collaborative effort from parents, teachers, employers and industry associations these programs have proved to be very successful.
+With the support and a collaborative effort from parents, teachers, employers, and industry associations these programs have proved to be very successful.

 2 Skills Competitions Supporting the Construction Trades in Canada